abhijatyagupta/newsApp-iOS/README.md

 # newsApp
- A news app which, besides showing news, also let's you see and contribute to a news being real or fake.
+ Read news.
+Mark news as real or fake.
+Or see what others have marked.